Adafruit nRF52840 boards

 You can install the ARM version of uLisp on an Adafruit CLUE using the Arduino IDE as follows:

-• Download the ARM version of uLisp from the downloads page: Download uLisp.
+• Download the ARM version of uLisp from the downloads page: Download and install uLisp.

 • Open the Boards Manager… from the Board item on the Tools menu, search for nRF52, and install Adafruit nRF52 Boards.